 Important ACT Math Formulas to Know (PDF)

 Sometimes it’s easier to memorize formulas by studying a little bit every day.
-To make this easier, we created a downloadable, printable Magoosh ACT Math Formulas PDF.
+To make this easier, we created a printable Magoosh ACT Math Formulas PDF.
+Here’s the link where you can get your copy.

 Let us know if you have any questions about these ACT formulas. 🙂